ArnabBhakta/invoice-processing-system/README.md

 •	ReactJS: The frontend was built using ReactJS, a popular JavaScript library for building user interfaces.
 ReactJS was chosen for its component-based architecture, allowing for the creation of reusable UI components and a dynamic, responsive user experience.

-•	Material-UI: To enhance the visual appeal and ensure a consistent design, Material-UI was integrated into the project.
-This library provided a range of pre-designed components that follow Google's Material Design principles, ensuring a professional and intuitive interface.
+•	Material-UI: MUI is a CSS-based react framework, To enhance the visual appeal and ensure a consistent design, Material-UI was integrated into the project.
+This library provides a range of pre-designed components that follow Google's Material Design principles, ensuring a professional and intuitive interface.

 Backend:-
 Technologies Used:

 •	Spring Boot: The backend services were developed using Spring Boot, a Java-based framework that simplifies the development of stand-alone, production-grade Spring applications.
-Spring Boot was selected for its ability to reduce boilerplate code, facilitate easy configuration, and support a wide range of features out-of-the-box.
+Spring Boot was selected for its ability to reduce boilerplate code, facilitate easy configuration, and support a wide range of features out of the box.

 •	Hibernate: For Object-Relational Mapping (ORM), Hibernate was utilized to manage database interactions.
 Hibernate simplified the process of data handling, ensuring efficient communication between the application and the database.

+#DEPENDENCIES USED:-
+	1. SPRING WEB- We can build web-based applications using Spring-Web, it's given a server called TOMCAT, TOMCAT server is where our backend code runs.
+	2. JPA(JAVA PERSISTENCE API):- JPA Where we Execute MySql with the help of Hibernete, Hibernete has a library called JPA library.
+	3. MYSQL:- MySql library java // JDBC

 Database:-

 Technology Used:

-•	MySQL: The application relies on MySQL, a robust and widely-used relational database management system.
+•	MySQL: The application relies on MySQL, a robust and widely used relational database management system.
 MySQL was chosen for its reliability, performance, and ease of use.
 It effectively handles the storage, retrieval, and management of invoice data.

 ![Screenshot 2024-07-08 115718](https://github.com/ArnabBhakta/invoice-processing-system/assets/146560599/ada4de98-5ecd-4bad-b20a-af2d1c9cfb19)